 Day 1: Kathmandu

-Arrive in Kathmandu at night, get briefed on the trek the next day.
-Reach the hotel and have dinner.
+Arrive in Kathmandu, airport pick up and get briefed on the Everest base camp trek the next day.
 Stay the night in Kathmandu.

 Altitude: 8,563 ft/2,610 m